Building regulations in the United Kingdom: Part P. Electrical safety – dwellings

-New rules for electrical safety in the home, the garden and its outbuildings.
-This part only applies to dwellings (in some cases, buildings that would be exempt but which take their electrical supply from a dwelling).

-Several government approved competent persons schemes support Part P.
+New rules for electrical safety in the home, the garden and its outbuildings came into effect on 1 January 2005.
+This part only applies to dwellings, or, in some cases, buildings that would be exempt but which take their electrical supply from a dwelling.
+Several government approved competent persons schemes support Part P. The current edition of Part P came into effect on 6 April 2013, reducing the range of electrical work which needs to be notified.
+The current edition applies to all work commenced from April 2013.

 Reasonable provision shall be made in the design, installation, inspection and testing of electrical installations in order to protect persons from fire or injury.

 Sufficient information shall be provided so that persons wishing to operate, maintain or alter an electrical installation can do so with reasonable safety.

 Certain types of work require notification to the local authority for building control.
 In England this is only work within 'Zone 1' of a bathroom, and new consumer units and complete new circuits.
-In Wales there are more 'notifiable works' including wiring in kitchens and gardens.
+In Wales, there are more 'notifiable works' including wiring in kitchens and gardens.
 Installers who are members of an approved "Competent Persons Scheme" may carry out such electrical work without the need to submit many such formal building regulations applications, instead notification is performed via their trade body.

 Part Q. Security

 In 2015 a new requirement, Part Q, came into force.

-Part Q talks about security in a dwelling with reasonable provisions needing to have been made to resist unauthorised access to any dwelling or any part of a building from which access can be gained to a flat within the building.
+Part Q requires minimum provision of security in a dwelling with reasonable provisions needing to have been made to resist unauthorised access to any dwelling or any part of a building from which access can be gained to a flat within the building.

 Part R. Physical infrastructure for high speed electronic communications networks

 Part R was introduced in 2016 and takes effect at the beginning of 2017.
-It requires "network termination points" in buildings to provide access to high-speed Internet via fibre or copper.
+It requires "network termination points" in buildings to provide access to high-speed Internet access (Broadband) via fibre or copper.
+Minimum speed of 30 megabits/sec connection.

+Part R was undated in 2022 to require new dwellings to have ultra-fast broadband (up to 1 Gigabit/Sec) connections.